-However, this technique is must be limited only for preparation purpose.
-While, performing, it must be performed as a whole scene while keeping the objectives in mind.
-Its not objective, its objectives because as whole it might look there is one objective in given scene, if we take the above example, its buying a bread.
-Beyond that there may be a psychological objective that drives the scene.
-For our example of buying a bread, it might be; say, a friend of yours or a family member is coming to visit you and you might want to impress him or her by serving something with a bread.
+However, this technique is must be limited only for preparation purposes.
+While performing, it must be performed as a whole scene while keeping the objectives in mind.
+It’s not objective, it’s objectives because as a whole it might look there is one objective in a given scene, if we take the above example, it’s buying bread.
+Beyond that, there may be a psychological objective that drives the scene.
+For our example of buying bread, it might be; say, a friend of yours or a family member is coming to visit you and you might want to impress him or her by serving something with bread.

 Remember there will always be a psychological reason behind the actions.
-So, every time you divide the objective into unit, find the right psychological reason that drives the scene.
+So, every time you divide the objective into units, find the right psychological reason that drives the scene.

-If you have some experience of method acting by some workshop or class or even book, you might have come across emotion memory.
-Some method acting coaches do not advocate and some just go gaga over using emotion memory.
+If you have some experience of method acting by some workshop or class or even book, you might have come across emotional memory.
+Some method acting coaches do not advocate and some just go gaga overusing emotion memory.

 What emotion memory does to you?
-It gives a trigger or we can say it act as spring board for you that brings out the right emotion out of you.
-Emotion memory is all about recalling the past event that is similar to the given circumstances.
-Frankly speaking, not all understand how emotion memory must be used.
-Most of the actor think, it is about reliving the episode from the past for the purpose of the scene.
-But it is not what Stanislavski techniques teaches.
+It gives a trigger or we can say it act as a springboard for you that brings the right emotion out of you.
+Emotion memory is all about recalling a past event that is similar to the given circumstances.
+Frankly speaking, not all understand how emotional memory must be used.
+Most of the actors think it is about reliving the episode from the past for the purpose of the scene.
+But it is not what Stanislavski techniques teach.

 One important point, it is completely different from sense memory.
 Sense memory deals with the five senses not with emotions.

 If do the action with full conviction, you justify the part.
-However, do not do it overly, try to do it just to an extent that you can believe.
+However, do not go overboard, try to do it just to an extent that you can believe.

-To create faith, you have to proceed the action bit by bit with all the actual details taken from the reality.
-It is important you create logical sequence for action.
+To create faith, you have to proceed with the action bit by bit with all the actual details taken from reality.
+It is important you create a logical sequence for action.
 This is just like units.
-Break parts which you cannot believe into smaller believable parts.
-Always and always use “as if” to create the multiple units.
+Break parts that you cannot believe into smaller believable parts.
+Always and always use “as if” to create multiple units.

 Summary of Stanislavski acting techniques

 I recommend you to read Stanislavski’s An Actor Prepares.
 The book deals with all the above mention techniques in detail.
-There are whole chapters dedicated on each of them.
+There are whole chapters dedicated to each of them.

-You must remember Stanislavski’s method acting is a psycho-technique, it will demand exploration of yourself, so when starting out do not worry about mechanical actions ( that you consider look funny) that arise out of your psychological approach.
-Sole focus must be on being truthful and bringing out the real emotions using all the techniques.
+You must remember Stanislavski’s method of acting is a psycho-technique, it will demand exploration of yourself, so when starting out do not worry about mechanical actions ( that you consider look funny) that arise out of your psychological approach.
+The sole focus must be on being truthful and bringing out the real emotions using all the techniques.